 The first CASE Art Fund grant seeks work about human rights issues that strip away the innocence of children.
-Please check back in early 2020 for details.
+Please check back in late 2020 for details.

 An international selection committee will choose grant recipients based on a number of factors including, but not limited to;

 * Past projects that demonstrate truthfulness / respect about issues

 * A clear vision about a projects intent